 Our Board of Directors has adopted a non-employee director compensation policy pursuant to which we compensate our non-employee directors with a combination of cash and equity.
+Our director compensation policy was last amended in March 2019 following a competitive assessment of peer non-employee director compensation practices, and such amendments were intended to position our program closer to the market median.
 The annual cash compensation contained in this policy, set forth below, is payable in equal quarterly installments, in arrears following the end of each quarter in which service occurred, prorated for any months of partial service.
 Eligible directors may annually elect, in writing, to receive their annual cash compensation in the form of stock options.
+Such stock options are granted on the date of the annual meeting of stockholders and vest monthly over one year from the date of grant.

-- · Annual Board Service Retainer:
+Annual Board Service Retainer:

-- O Non-employee directors other than the non-executive chairperson: \$40,000

-- o Non-executive chairperson: \$65,000
+- 0 Non-employee directors other than the non-executive chairperson: \$40,000 (increased from \$35,000) - 0 Non-executive chairperson: \$65,000 (increased from \$60,000)

-- · Annual Committee Service Retainer (Chair):

-- o Chair of the Audit Committee: \$15,000

-- O Chair of the Compensation Committee: \$12,000 - o Chair of the Nominating and Corporate Governance Committee: \$8,000 - · Annual Committee Service Retainer (Non-Chair): - o Audit Committee: \$7,500 - o Compensation Committee: \$6,000 - o Nominating and Corporate Governance Committee: \$4,000 - o Science and Technology Committee: \$10,000
+- Annual Committee Service Retainer (Chair): - Chair of the Audit Committee: \$15,000 - 0 Chair of the Compensation Committee: \$12,000 (increased from \$10,000) - 0 Chair of the Nominating and Corporate Governance Committee: \$8,000 - Annual Committee Service Retainer (Non-Chair): - 0 Audit Committee: \$7,500 - 0 Compensation Committee: \$6,000 (increased from \$5,000) - 0 Nominating and Corporate Governance Committee: \$4,000 - Science and Technology Committee: \$10,000